 Herald of Ice's passive effect grants you flat Added Cold Damage to your Spells and Attacks.
 This is a stat on you, not damage done by the Herald itself, and therefore does not count as the Herald hitting (and is not affected by any Support gems linked to Herald of Ice).

-Herald of Ice's triggered effect triggers when you kill a Frozen (not Chilled) enemy (see the Mechanics Reference page on Ailments for more on Freeze and Chill).
+Herald of Ice's triggered effect triggers when you kill a Frozen (not Chilled) enemy (see the Mechanics Reference page on Ailments for more on Freeze).
 It causes the killed enemy to explode, dealing Cold damage in an area around it.
 This explosion does count as a Hit from Herald of Ice, and does benefit from any linked Support gems.